kramse/security-courses/README.md

 Welcome to security-courses a free template and security courses repository of all my course materials -- written in LaTeX code, but assumed to be useful for others.

 It contains slides and exercise booklets I use for presenting various subjects.
+The PDF files are the output and what most people will use from this repository.

+The LaTeX sources are for those that want to try LaTeX for writing presentation, for inspiration, and no guarantees - YMMV.

 You are welcome to copy from it.